Skip to content

 De-globalization of the world’s manufacturing activities will have many serious consequences and require much painful adjustment, but will it seriously slow technological innovation and hence lessen long-term growth rates?
 The first two decades of the 20th century saw high innovative activity, some say the highest ever, in a setting less globalized and specialized than today.
 The direction of invention and innovation will no doubt shift in response to significant de-globalization, rising prices for oil and its byproducts, and the introduction of some of the policies advocated by Victor.
 But humans are technological animals and have invented and innovated throughout history.
 Unless we adopt Draconian anti-growth policies far stronger than Victor has enumerated, or decide to continue with business as usual, which leads to the sort of environmental disaster mentioned at this essay’s beginning, it seems unlikely that innovation and growth will come near to stopping in the foreseeable future.

 Richard G. Lipsey is emeritus professor of economics at Simon Fraser University.
-His recent book Economic Transformations: General Purpose Technologies and Long-Term Economic Growth (Oxford University Press, 2005) won the Joseph Schumpeter prize for the best writing on evolutionary economics over the two years prior to its publication.
+His book Economic Transformations: General Purpose Technologies and Long-Term Economic Growth (Oxford University Press, 2005) won the Joseph Schumpeter prize for the best writing on evolutionary economics over the two years prior to its publication.

 Related Letters and Responses